2019-2020 committee from left to right: James, Tommy, Amber, Zak, Hannah, Ollie, Matthew, Harry.

 Harry Metrebian (rhkbm2), Trinity College

-A fourth year mathmo and a keen observer—both of the stars and out of place punctuation– the only thing that can stop him is a glass (or 18) of Pimms at the end-of-year garden party.
+A first-year maths PhD student and a keen observer – both of the stars and out of place punctuation – the only thing that can stop him is a glass (or 18) of Pimms at the end-of-year garden party.
 His ability to spot faint moons/galaxies/dwarf planets generally leaves everyone else baffled as they look down a seemingly empty eyepiece.
 Legend has it, his body clock is on lunar time so that he can make full use of the dark skies brought about by moonless nights.

 CUAS also has a senior committee consisting of a President and Senior Treasurer who are Mike Irwin and Jonathan Shanklin respectively and oversee the actions of the society.